-Soumit Das: 3 hours.

-Charan Shetty: 3 hours.

-Joshi Dnyanesh Madhav: 3 hours

-Balmukund Agarwal: 3 hours.

-3. Plan for next week (member wise): we have to do a survey on “bus Transportation System”.
-For that we will send some survey questions to madam.

-4. Total time spent till now (in hours): 12 hours.
+3. Plan for next week (member wise): Need to come up with a plan on Survey of “Bus Transportation System” specifically in Bangalore .
+The Survey questions will be discussed in next meet.4.
+Total time spent till now (in hours): 12 hours.

 5. Estimated total remaining time (in hours): 468 hours.